-As a result of the COVID-19 pandemic, Appalachian Power invites you to attend this virtual open house in order to minimize in-person contact.
-Appalachian Power remains committed to listening to your concerns and answering your questions, but we are also committed to keeping our customers and employees safe and healthy.
-We welcome your feedback via telephone and email as we strive to make the most informed decisions possible.
+American Electric Power representatives invite you to attend this virtual open house.
+American Electric Power representatives are committed to listening to your concerns and questions.
+We welcome your feedback via telephone and email as we strive to make the most informed decision as possible.